cloudmesh-community/sp20-516-229/datacenter.md

 The biggest risk of the data center is power outages.
 According to the Ponemon Institute LLC study(2016), the average cost of a data center outage has steadily increased from $505,502 in 2010 to $740,357.

-The delta airline canceled about 1,000 flights on the day of the outage and also ground an additional 1,000 flights over the following two days [@delta-outage-sp20-516-229] .And also it agreed to give refunds.Delta shares were down 0.6 percent due to this outage.
+The delta airline canceled about 1,000 flights on the day of the outage and also ground an additional 1,000 flights over the following two days [@delta-outage-sp20-516-229] .And also it agreed to give refunds.

+Delta shares were down 0.6 percent due to this outage [@delta-share-sp20-516-229] .

 Below is Delta airline power outages details.